-This shall ensure that all parties comply with their duty to cooperate with the investigation and that no party is subject to retaliation or any other prohibited conduct as a result of the complaint or the investigation.
+This shall ensure that all parties comply with their duty to cooperate with the investigation and that no party is subject to retaliation as a result or any other prohibited conduct of the complaint or the investigation.

 Ivan has complained of bullying by one of his colleagues.
 An investigation is ongoing.
-The head of entity arranges for the conduct and discipline focal point to meet with Ivan, the alleged offender (Patrick) and the team's supervisor weekly to check that all is well during the investigation, and to report back on any issues.
+The head of entity arranges for the conduct and discipline focal point to meet with Ivan, the alleged offender (Patrick) and the team's supervisor weekly to check that all is well during the investigation and report back to him any issues.

-More generally heads of entities must monitor situations when they become aware that one or more staff members have availed themselves of a formal or informal process, or when staff members have exercised their rights as a staff member (including acting as a staff representative or challenging a decision through a request for management evaluation) or have been or will be witnesses before the UN Dispute Tribunal / UN Appeals Tribunal.
+More generally heads of entity must monitor situations when aware that one or more staff members have availed themselves of a formal or informal process, or when staff members have exercised their rights as a staff member (including acting as a staff representative or challenging a decision through a request for management evaluation) or have been or will be witnesses before a UN Dispute Tribunal / UN Appeals Tribunal.

-Millie has been asked to provide evidence in a UN Dispute Tribunal case brought by a colleague challenging his non-renewal.
+Millie has been asked to provide evidence in a United Nations Dispute Tribunal claim brought by a colleague challenging his non-renewal.
 She is nervous about this and fears retaliation.
-She brings this to the attention of the head of entity so that they (through the conduct and discipline focal point) actively monitor the situation.
+She brings this to the attention of the Head of Entity so that they (through the conduct and discipline focal point) actively monitor the situation.

-Possible retaliation
+Possible retaliation?

-If the head of entity suspects that retaliation has occurred, the Ethics Office must be promptly notified and the matter will be handled in accordance with the provisions of ST/SGB/2017/2/Rev.1.
+If the head of entity suspects that retaliation has occurred, the Ethics Office must be promptly notified and the matter will be handled in accordance with the provisions of ST/SGB/2017/2/ Rev.1.
 The Office of Human Resources may request information from the head(s) of entity, as necessary.

-The conduct and discipline focal point reports back that someone in the team (Donald) is showing signs of stress recently.
+The conduct and discipline focal point reports back that someone in the team, Donald is showing signs of stress recently.
 He has been off sick on and off, is snapping at everyone at work and his performance has significantly dipped.
 The head of entity discovers Donald has recently given evidence in the investigation in support of Ivan.
 He arranges for someone to speak to Donald and discovers that Donald is apparently now being excluded from the team.
-The head of entity decides to contact the Ethics Office and the Ombudsman and Mediation Services.
+The head of entity decides to contact the Ethics Office and the Ombudsman and Mediation Service.